owasp-amass/amass/README.md

 [![](https://img.shields.io/badge/go-1.8-blue.svg)](https://github.com/moovweb/gvm) [![License](https://img.shields.io/hexpm/l/plug.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-The amass tool does not only search a few Internet data sources and then perform brute force subdomain enumeration, but also searches a web archive, in order to obtain web pages from the target organization without them being aware of it!
-Searching these web pages reveals additional subdomains and host names not likely to be provided by a namelist file.
+The amass tool not only searches a few Internet data sources and then performs brute force subdomain enumeration, it also searches a web archive to obtain web pages from the target organization without them being aware of it!
+Searching these web pages reveals additional subdomains and host names not likely to be provided by a wordlist file.
 All three methods can be employed together by amass, and have shown to be complementary.

 ## Install